Planning to go for your first backpacking trip? Here are the best tips for backpacking for beginners to help you have a great time in the outdoors.

 On top of that, Cotton clothes absorb sweat making you feel sweaty all the time.
 So the best clothes to pack will be polyester, Nylon and merino wool undies.

-On that same note, pack clothes that can be wearable a couple of times without becoming grossly smelly and looking dirty.
+On that same note, pack clothes that can be worn a couple of times without becoming grossly smelly and looking dirty.

 Some of the best clothes to pack for a backpacking trip include;